cockpit-project/cockpit/pkg/machines/README.md

 It's purpose is 'just to be listed by libvirt'.

 ## External Providers

-By default, the plugin is based on Libvirt, accessed via `virsh`.
+The code here can be reused to interact with VMs from other non-libvirt sources.

-The provider can be replaced by deploying `provider/index.js` into the machines installation directory, like
+This code is registered as an NPM module called ```cockpit-machines-base```.
+In your out of tree code, include ```cockpit-machines-base``` as a dependency, and use webpack or browserify to build a complete component.

-    /usr/share/cockpit/machines/provider/index.js
+Call provider.es6 setVirtProvider with your provider as an argument:

-This script will be dynamically loaded and executed.
+    provider.setVirtProvider(MyProvider);

-The external provider script must create global window.EXTERNAL_PROVIDER object with the following API:
+Your provider should have the following properties and methods:

-    window.EXTERNAL_PROVIDER = {
+    MyProvider = {
         name: 'YOUR PROVIDER NAME',
         init: function (providerContext) {return true;}, // return boolean or Promise